Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Developer/Some method to crack an app or reset the trial.md

 + The file are not found to delete, so they store the trial date some where which we cannot found
 + The network reponse have a hash or token which verify client/server.
 Which we can not mock
 ##### Inject the code
-Quite easy and usually works on Windows, Android or Jailbr
+Quite easy and usually works on Windows, Android or Jailbroken IPhone
 ##### Reverse Engineering and recompile with modified logic (Hard or SuperHard)
-Depends
+Depends on the platform and depend on how the code have been obfuscated.
+ANd some of the app put the logic into a deeper level (virtual space)